Agnes (case study)

-Agnes Torres is a transgender woman who participated in Harold Garfinkel's research in the early 1960s, making her the first subject of an in-depth discussion of transgender identity in sociology.
-She is the subject of a 2018 documentary short.
+Agnes is the pseudonym given to a transgender woman who participated in Harold Garfinkel's research in the early 1960s, making her the first subject of an in-depth discussion of transgender identity in sociology.
+She is the subject of a 2018 documentary short and a 2022 documentary, both titled Framing Agnes.

 Early life

-Torres was born in 1939 and assigned male at birth.
+Agnes was born in 1939 and assigned male at birth.
 She was the youngest of four children.
 Her mother worked in an aircraft plant; her machinist father died when she was eight.
-Torres was raised Catholic, but stopped believing in God when she was older.
-From the age of twelve, Torres took her mother's post-hysterectomy estrogen pills and feminized her body.
-At seventeen, she began dressing and acting in a feminine manner.
+Agnes was raised Catholic, but stopped believing in God when she was older.
+From the age of twelve, she took her mother's post-hysterectomy estrogen pills and feminized her body.

 In 1958 she was working as a typist for an insurance company, and had a boyfriend.
 She resisted his desire for intercourse and marriage, leading to a series of quarrels before she disclosed her details to him.
 Their relationship continued.

 Appearance

-When Garfinkel first met Torres, she possessed physiology typically associated with the social categories of "male" and "female" at the same time.
+When Garfinkel first met Agnes, she possessed physiology typically associated with the social categories of "male" and "female" at the same time.
 She had a penis and testicles as well as secondary female characteristics such as breasts.
 Garfinkel stated:

-Medical history

-Torres was found to have XY chromosomes, and neither a uterus nor the hypothesized tumor that might produce estrogen.
-She was referred to Dr.Robert Stoller, and was interviewed by him; Dr.Alexander Rosen, a psychologist; and Harold Garfinkel, a sociologist interested in the way sex works in society.
-Torres was taken to be an example of testicular feminization syndrome.
-She refused to meet or be classified with any other transgender people or homosexuals.
-She was recommended for surgery as an intersex patient, at a time when such surgery was regularly denied to transgender people.
-Surgery was done in 1959 by a team of doctors including Elmer Belt.
-Stoller presented his findings at the 1963 International Psychoanalytic Congress in Stockholm; Garfinkel included an extensive chapter on Agnes in his pioneering 1967 book on ethnomethodology.
-Post-operative infection and partial closure of her neovagina, weight loss that led to a reduction in breast size, and unpredictable mood changes led to problems with her boyfriend.
-In 1966 Torres confessed to Stoller that she had indeed taken external estrogens, causing Stoller to doubt his own theories.
-He retracted his earlier findings at the 1968 International Psychoanalytic Congress in Copenhagen.